AusterweilLab/AusterweilLab.github.io/_posts/projects/2020-2-24-Cookies-Cognition.md

 •	Are over the age of 55

-•	Are 1) cognitively healthy, OR 2) diagnosed with Mild Cognitive Impairment, OR 3) diagnosed with Alzheimer’s disease
+•	Are 1) diagnosed with Mild Cognitive Impairment, OR 2) diagnosed with Alzheimer’s disease

 •	Are the primary grocery shopper for your household (Study 1 only)

 •	Have access to a laptop or desktop computer

-Note - Slots for non-cognitively impaired participants are nearly full for both studies.
+Note: While we had previously recruited cognitively healthy participants for this study, we have filled our quota.
+Cognitively healthy persons interested in the study may still complete the questionnaries below, but will likely not be contacted.

 # How can I find out more?